• Skip to primary navigation

 Ingredients

-• 1/4 cup fresh and soft almond paste (2 ounces)
+• ¼ cup fresh and soft almond paste (2 ounces) (see note for sub)

-• 2 tablespoons almond flour (or potato starch, rice flour, or all-purpose flour)
+• 2 tablespoons blanched almond flour (or potato starch, rice flour, or all-purpose flour)

 Instructions

 • Remove the bowl from the stand mixer and give the dough a stir with a sturdy spatula to make sure it is thoroughly combined.
 Chill the dough 1 hour.
-(Alternately, cover and chill for up to 2 days.)
+Or cover and chill for up to 2 days.

 • Position a rack in the upper third of the oven and preheat to 350º.
-Stack a rimmed baking sheet atop another rimmed baking sheet (this will prevent the bottoms of the cookies from burning, as they are wont to dand line the top one with parchment paper.
+Stack a rimmed baking sheet atop another rimmed baking sheet (this will prevent the bottoms of the cookies from burning) and line the top one with parchment paper.

 • Remove the cookies to a cooling rack and let cool completely before storing in an airtight container at room temperature.
 These macaroons are best they day they are baked, but will keep for up to a few days.